tappasarn/source-control-hands-on-workshop/README.md

 * <branch_name>
 ```

-# Workshop
+# Software Quality Assurance

-1. Create a new branch called `remove-readme`
-2. After that, make sure you switch to a new branch
-3. Remove `README.md` and make a commit
-4. Push and create upstream for this branch.
-(You did it once in the beginning of the workshop.)
-5. What if you want to update master branch with this change ?
+- What if you want to update master branch with this change ?
-6. How do you know that your changes are ready ?
+- How do you know that your changes are ready ?